-Solid-state batteries are quite similar to that of a lithium-ion batteries.
+Solid-state batteries are quite similar to that of lithium-ion batteries.
 The only difference is that a solid-state battery consists of a solid electrolyte in place of a liquid electrolyte.
-Materials such as glass, ceramic, etc. can be used for this purpose.
+Materials such as glass, ceramic, etc., can be used for this purpose.

 Construction of Solid-State Battery

 A solid-state battery makes use of solid electrodes as well as solid electrolytes.
 The solid electrolytes include oxides, sulfides, phosphates, polyethers, polyesters, nitrile-based, polysiloxane, polyurethane, etc. The performance of the battery depends on the type of electrolyte used.
 Ceramics are suitable for rigid battery systems due to their high elastic moduli, while low elastic moduli of polymers make them fit for flexible devices.